backstage/backstage/docs/getting-started/config/authentication.md

 Set the scope to your likings.
 For this tutorial, selecting `repo` and `workflow` is required as the scaffolding job in this guide configures a GitHub actions workflow for the newly created project.

 For this tutorial, we will be writing the token to `app-config.local.yaml`.
 This file might not exist for you, so if it doesn't go ahead and create it alongside the `app-config.yaml` at the root of the project.
 This file should also be excluded in `.gitignore`, to avoid accidental committing of this file.
+More details on this file can be found in the [Static Configuration documentation](../../conf/index.md).

 In your `app-config.local.yaml` go ahead and add the following: